skrish13/skrish13.github.io/_posts/2017-10-13-phew-finally.md

 comments: True
 ---

 I'll keep this short.
 The last time I tried this (almost putting up the blog) was 2 months ago and ended up procrastinating royally.
-Had tried to put it along with a couple of posts but was getting stuck at some point and taking lite (read 'giving up' :P).
+Back then, I tried to put it up along with a couple of posts but was getting stuck at some point and taking lite (read 'giving up' :P).
 So, just this post for now.

 Yeah, so the blog is up.
 A small background info post will follow soon.
-Mostly going to keep it Machine Learning (read Deep Learning :P) related Research and Engineering (Systems) posts only.
+Mostly going to keep it Machine Learning (mostly Deep Learning) related Research and Engineering (Systems) posts only.
 Although would like to write about general "blogging" and "life" topics, but mostly No.

 Adios.